welldone-software/why-did-you-render/README.md

 ## Installation
 Execute `whyDidYouRender` **as the first thing that happens in your application** (even before `react-hot-loader`).

-The best way of doing it would be to create a file with the name `wdyr.js` near the entrypoint of your application:
+The best way of doing this would be to create a file (lets say `wdyr.js`) near the entrypoint of your application:

 `wdyr.js`:
 ```js